 Game development and design is a complex process.
 Building a game involves creating worlds and populating them with characters, objects, weapons, vehicles, flora, fauna, landscapes, and a myriad combination of real-life elements.
-It requires scheduling, planning and creating a system of production.
+It requires scheduling, planning, and creating a system of production.

-So, what is the game design process?
+What is the game design process?

 The game design process can be divided into 3 stages (similar to filmmaking) - pre-production, production, post production.
 Here is a comprehensive look at what is involved.